kforner/boyer-moore/README.md

-A very old implementation of BoyerMoore and Turbo-BoyerMoore Algorithm for exact string search of the pattern in the text (reference : Crochemore, String algorithms).
+A very old implementation of BoyerMoore and Turbo-BoyerMoore Algorithms for exact string search of the pattern in the text (reference : Crochemore, String algorithms).